 Study items to be considered include, but are not limited to:

-– What scrambling approaches can be recommended for digital cable television distribution to the home?
+– What scrambling or content protection approaches can be recommended for digital cable television distribution to the home?

 – What is the capacity required of a conditional access system for cable television distribution to the home, in terms of number of individually addressable subscribers or subscriber groups, etc.?

-– What are the specifications for a (preferably unique) cryptographic approach appropriate to such conditional access system?
+– What are the specifications for a (preferably unique) cryptographic approach appropriate to such conditional access system or content protection?

 – What are the specifications for an application of the cryptographic system, appropriate to implement protection against unauthorized copying at various levels of authorization (no copy, one copy only, any number of copies)?